-As a TA, you are not required to hand out a syllabus, but we recommend that you consider putting together a simple document-that we'll call a "section syllabus"- summarizing information that your students are likely to ask you again and again, like your office hours, or your email policy.
+As a TA, you are not required to hand out a syllabus, but we recommend that you consider putting together a simple document-a "section syllabus" if you are running a section, or a contact sheet if you are not-summarizing information that your students are likely to ask you again and again, like your office hours or email policy.
 You should also consider including any type of classroom or assignment policy that will be specific to your section: for instance, if you want to ban laptops or make your cellphone policy explicit, a section syllabus will provide you a space to do so.
 Resources that you think may be useful to students, a Diversity Statement, and an indication of your attendance and make-up policies will not go amiss either.